erkghlerngm44/aniffinity/docs/package_info/contributing.rst

 send me a `pull request <https://github.com/erkghlerngm44/malaffinity/pulls>`__ or create an `issue <https://github.com/erkghlerngm44/malaffinity/issues>`__.

+.. note:: Please :doc:`contact` and notify me if you use the above, as this isn't my
+          main GitHub account, so I won't be checking it that much.
+I'll probably see it weeks/months later if you don't.

 Feel free to use those for anything regarding the package, they're there to be used, I guess.